 The CARES Act

-The CARES Act was signed into law on Friday, March 27, 2020 and provides a $2 trillion federal stimulus package that includes much-needed relief to individuals, businesses, and our economy.
+The CARES Act was signed into law on Friday, March 27, 2020 and provided a $2 trillion federal stimulus package that included much-needed relief to individuals, businesses, and our economy.

 Families First Coronavirus Response Act (FFCRA)

 The requirement that employers provide paid sick leave and expanded family and medical leave under the Families First Coronavirus Response Act (FFCRA) expired on Dec.
 31, 2020.